 Upon departing, we decide to put the technology to the test.
 A glance at the Aberdeenshire web portal indicates the 23 service is required – with a bus set to arrive in either six or 13 minutes.

-Our vehicle arrives right on cue, and is indeed frequent, reliable and clean.
-So it looks like Aberdeenshire and their partners are getting those basics right – but then of course we never doubted it for a second.
+Our vehicle arrives right on cue and is indeed frequent, reliable and clean.
+So it looks like Aberdeenshire and their partners are getting those basics right – but then, of course, we never doubted it for a second.

 UPDATE: Aberdeenshire Council was named Local Transport Authority of the Year at the Scottish Transport Awards 2016.
-You can read more about it here.